Lopburi: Ecology

+During the 2020–21 COVID-19 pandemic, the lack of tourists prompted hungry monkeys to harass local residents.
+To address the problem, the government implemented a mass roundup and sterilization program in 2024.
+Within five months, 1,600 of the estimated 3,000 monkeys had been captured for neutering.

+Military

+The Royal Thai Army Special Warfare Command, the special forces of the Royal Thai Army, is headquartered at the Khok Kathiam Air Force Base 10 km northeast of the Lopburi town.

 Transportation

 The main road through Lobpuri is Route 1 (Phahonyothin Road), which starts in Bangkok, and continues through Lopburi, Chai Nat, Nakhon Sawan, Kamphaeng Phet, Tak, Lampang, Chiang Rai, and the border with Burma at Mae Sai.
 Route 311 leads west to Sing Buri, and Route 3196 leads south-west to Ang Thong.

 Lopburi is a station of the State Railway of Thailand's Northern Line, forming the end of Bangkok's suburban service.
 Train service from Bangkok railway station (Hua Lamphong) in Bangkok usually takes about 2 hours.
 The third class train costs less than $1 and is a great way to experience the local culture and the "Real Thailand".